me1kd/cron_parser/README.rst

 ====

 1. It is also recommended to run the commands in a clean virtual environment for python.
-2. If there is any unexpected issue that the program cannot be installed by setuptools, the main.py is in <root>/src/gc_test and can be executed in <root>/src/ by **python3 -m gc_test.main**, which has the same usage as gcclac.
+2. If there is any unexpected issue that the program cannot be installed by setuptools, the parser.py is in <root>/src/cron_parser and can be executed in <root>/src/ by **python3 -m cron_parser.parser**, which has the same usage as gcclac.
 This also depends requirements.txt.
 Command is **pip3 install -r requirements.txt**